-Public Display of Affection - Physical contact that is inappropriate for the school setting including, but not limited to, kissing and grouping
+Public Display of Affection - Physical contact that is inappropriate for the school setting including, but not limited to, kissing and groping.

-First Offense: Principal/Student conference, detention, in-school suspension, or 1-180 days out-of-school suspension.
-Subsequent Offense: Detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
+First Offense: Principal/Student conference, detention, or in-school suspension.
+Subsequent Offense: Detention, in-school suspension, or 1-180 days out-of-school suspension.